 TradeSmart has been successfully providing broking solutions to investors for more than two decades.
 But that is not the only reason why you should partner with us.

-- Value for money: Our brokerage plans are amongst the lowest in the industry.
+Our brokerage plans are amongst the lowest in the industry.
 We provide quality but at a reduced cost.
-Moreover, our plans are flexible to suit varied trading volumes and needs.

 Yes.
 While both are NSE indices, they vary in their composition as well as scope.
 Nifty reflects the health of the overall economy as it consists of 50 well-established and financially robust companies, spread over 17 sectors.
 Bank Nifty is a sectoral index.
 It consists of 12 banking sector stocks which are highly liquid and largely capitalized.